Boston Beer (SAM) Q2 2017 Results - Earnings Call Transcript

 Vivien Azer - Cowen and Company, LLC

 Very helpful.
 Thank you for that clarification.
-And then just to follow up on that comment, Jim, in terms of your ability to get new products to market faster in independent, can you talk a little bit about Truly's development in chain versus independent as you are kind of in your sophomore year, if you will?
+And then just to follow up on that comment, Jim, in terms of your ability to get new products to market faster in independent, can you talk a little bit about Truly's development in chain versus independent as you kind of are in your sophomore year, if you will?
 Thanks.

 C. James Koch - Boston Beer Co., Inc.